plurdist/aimat/README.md

 Beyond being just a tool, AIMAT is also about preserving and repurposing interesting AI music projects, keeping them in one place where they can be explored in a practical, creative setting.
 It’s designed to help artists experiment with AI-generated sound, explore different parameters, and find new possibilities they might not have come across otherwise.

-At the moment, AIMAT supports **Musika**, a deep learning model for generating high-quality audio, with plans to include other AI music models in the future.
+At the moment, AIMAT supports [Musika!](https://github.com/marcoppasini/musika) (a deep learning model for generating high-quality audio), [Basic Pitch](https://github.com/spotify/basic-pitch) (Automatic Music Transcription) and [Midi DDSP](https://github.com/magenta/midi-ddsp) (audio generation model for synthesizing MIDI), with plans to include other AI music models in the future.
 It integrates with **Max/MSP, PD, Max for Live**, and other OSC-enabled applications, making AI-generated music easier to incorporate into creative workflows.

 ---

 ## 🚀 Features
-✔️ **Modular Design** – Musika is the first integrated model, with support for others planned
+✔️ **Modular and Expandable** – Easily add and switch between different combinations of AI models.
 ✔️ **OSC Integration** – Send messages from Max/MSP or other OSC software to trigger AI music generation
 ✔️ **Docker-based** – Simplifies setup and runs in an isolated environment
-✔️ **Conda-Managed Listener** – Uses Python OSC to communicate with external applications
+✔️ **Interactive CLI** – Simplified commands for starting and stopping AIMAT services.
 ✔️ **Cross-Platform** – Works on **Windows, macOS, and Linux**

 ---